LaureBerti/AI4SDGs/SDG12/readme.md

 There’s immense potential in expanding open datasets, fine-tuning CLIP for recycling scenarios, and integrating multimodal feedback into sorting infrastructure.
 Keep exploring, keep experimenting — and be part of building smarter, cleaner, AI-powered systems for the planet.

 ---

+**Want to contribute?** Feel free to open an issue or submit a pull request! 🎯